Civil and Political Events During The Great Patriotic War

 (1941-1945)

 This section will give a brief history of the civil and political events that took place throughout the USSR during the years of the Great Patriotic War.
-We later plan on discussing these events in detail.
-The Soviet leader of the period will also be profiled at a later time.
+Joseph Stalin himself will also be profiled at a later time.

 Political & Civil Events Historical Index